sylvanaalpert/CarND-TrafficSigns-P2/project_writeup.md

 The model was trained over 15 epochs, with a batch size of 128.
 I experimented with the learning rate, and found a value of 0.001 to work best.
 As learnt during the lesson, the mean softmax cross entropy between logits and labels was used as a loss function.
 In addition, the Adam optimizer was chosen due to its exponentially decaying learning rate.

 In order to get the validation accuracy to be at least 0.93, an iterative process was taken.
 I started by adapting the LeNet model to accept RGB images and output the right number of classes.
-Later on, after noticing the low accuracy measurements, the number of filters on each convolutional layers was progressively expanded until further expansion did not provide any benefit.
+Later on, after noticing the low accuracy measurements, the number of filters on each convolutional layer was progressively expanded until further expansion did not provide any benefit.
 In addition, an extra convolutional layer without any downsampling was added as the first layer to increase the network's depth and allow the network to better learn non-linearities.
 Fully connected layers were also expanded to contain more filters than the LeNet architecture, to allow for more linear combinations of the larger number of features computed in previous layers.
 At this point, the test set accuracy was already above the 0.93 requirement, however, I decided to add some dropout layers with a keep probability of 0.8 to avoid overfitting the data and improve performance on any new images fed through the network.

 My final model results were:
 * training set accuracy of 0.997